Skip to product information

 The painting is titled Awelye and was done by Ada in 2003.
 Ada who resided in Utopia, ca 250 km north/east of Alice Springs in the Northern Territory of Australia visited her family in Alice Springs at the time when I visited her family of artists.
 Whilst there she did this painting for me which is now a rare item in our collection.

-Born around 1930 on Utopia Station at Atnangkere, Ada lived the last part of her life at Mulga Bore (borders Utopia).
+Born around 1930 on Utopia Station at Atnangkere, Ada lived the last part of her life at Mulga Bore.
 Her country was Atangkere and she is an Anmatyerre/Alyawarre speaker.
-Many of her paintings are based on women's body paint and incorporate notions of bush medicine, the bush bean, the Emu, Pencil Yams and grass seeds.
-However, she also shares with her six sisters the Thorny Mountain Devil Lizard Dreaming.
+Many of her paintings are based on womens’ s body paint and incorporate notions of bush medicine, the bush bean, the Emu, Pencil Yams and grass seeds (Ntange).
+However, she also shares with her six sisters the Thorny Mountain Devil Lizard (Arnkerrthe) Dreaming.

-Two years later she had her first solo show, at Utiopa Art in Sydney, a remarkable achievement for a 'new' painter.
-Although Ada would tell you that she had been painting all her life.
-Then, by 1995, it was said of Ada that she was the second most important artist from Utopia (after Emily Kame Kngwarreye).
+Two years later she had her first solo show, at Utopia Art in Sydney, a remarkable achievement for a ‘new’ painter.
+Although Ada would tell you that she had been ‘painting’ all her life.
+Then, by 1995, it was said of Ada that she was ‘the second most important artist from Utopia (after the prodigious Emily Kngwarreye)

-Ada's work was based solidly in symbols and the power and depth of meaning that they convey.
+Her work was based solidly in symbols and the power and depth of meaning that they convey.
 This, of course, is the basis of desert art and Ada is rightly recognised as one of the founders.
-As is the case with a number of other older ladies of the desert her paintings demonstrate one of the last remaining links with women's ceremonial knowledge.
+As is the case with a number of other old ladies of the desert her paintings demonstrate one of the last remaining links with women’s ceremonial knowledge.